gnaman734/SNW-Final-Froject-Animal-Rescue-Organization-/README.md

 🌟**Animal Rescue Organization**
-A website dedicated to facilitating animal rescue operations and raising awareness about animal welfare.
-This project is created as part of the System and Web Essentials Final Project (SNW) at Newton School of Technology.
+A website dedicated for facilitating animal rescue operations and raising awareness about animal welfare.
+This project is created as part of the System and Web Essentials Final Project (SNW) at our college, Newton School of Technology.

 🐾 **About the Project**
-This project aims to support animal rescue initiatives by providing a platform to:
+Our project aims to support animal rescue initiatives by providing a platform to:

 Educate the community about animal rescue.
 Offer resources for animal shelters and volunteers.